submariner-io/submariner-website/src/content/contributing/shipyard/_index.en.md

 If your project uses Shipyard then it has all these targets and supports all the variables these targets support.

-Any variables supported by these targets can be either declared as environment variables or assigned on the make command line (takes precedence over environment variables).
+Any variables supported by these targets can be either declared as environment variables or assigned on the `make` command line (takes precedence over environment variables).

 ### Clusters {#clusters}

-A make target that creates a KIND based multi-cluster environment with just the default K8s deployment.
+A Make target that creates a KIND-based multi-cluster environment with just the default K8s deployment:

 ```
 make clusters